Health Services

 • Download the Lyft app (AppleGoogle) and schedule a ride.

-The Office of Student Development (x1592 or x1306) should be notified when an extended illness, hospitalization, or family emergency occurs.
+The Office of Student Development (515-961-1306) should be notified when an extended illness, hospitalization, or family emergency occurs.
 Student Development will begin notifying the student’s faculty and other college personnel.
-When a minor illness causes an absence from class, the student must notify instructors of the reason for the absence.
+When a minor illness causes a student to miss class, they must notify their instructors of the reason for the absence.
 It is also the student’s responsibility to make up the work missed during any class absence.

-Free STI and HIV testing is available at Health Services every 3rd Tuesday of the month from 1:00 to 3:00 starting in September through April.
-Walk-ins are welcomed.
+Free STI and HIV testing is available at Health Services every 3rd Tuesday of the month from 1:00 to 3:00, starting in September and running through April.
+Walk-ins are welcome.
 Additional limited STI testing is available at Health Services free of charge, but appointments are required (email healthservices@simpson.edu).
 Other testing can be done in Des Moines at Polk County Public Health.

 A yearly physical exam is recommended for all students.
-All athletes must receive a sports physical and turn in completed forms to ATS.
+All athletes must receive a sports physical and submit completed forms to the athletic department’s electronic health records system.
 NCAA regulations require that the athletic physical exam be dated within 12 months of the athlete’s first scheduled practice.
-Athletes will not be able to practice or participate if the physical has expired (12 mo + 1 day or more).
+Athletes will not be able to practice or participate if their physical has expired (12 months or more).

-Simpson College developed the following Tuberculosis Testing Policy in June 2013 regarding tuberculosis testing in accordance with the American College Health Association guidelines.
+Simpson College developed the following Tuberculosis Testing Policy under the guidelines from the American College Health Association.

-Simpson College highly recommends that students and college personnel traveling to high-risk areas of the world complete a TB test within 8-10 weeks after leaving the high-incidence area.
+Simpson College highly recommends that students and college personnel traveling to high-risk areas of the world complete a TB test within 8 to 10 weeks after leaving the high-incidence area.
 Areas of high incidence and local testing resources can be found on the “TB Screening Form.”

 Health Insurance